 Can winter melon be eaten raw?

 Winter melon is not for raw eating.
-Besides, it requires careful cooking techniques, such as simmering, braising, or stir-frying.
+Besides, it requires careful cooking techniques, such as simmering, braising, stir-frying, or cooking with sugar to combine the flavor into a winter melon syrup.

 What does winter melon taste like?